-If you take good care of your eyes, you may well find that there’s less eye gunk greeting you when you wake up in the morning.
+If you take good care of your eyes, you may find less eye gunk greeting you when you wake up.
 Here are some eyelid hygiene tips:

 If you’re waking up with sleep crust in your eyes, it’s most likely the result of your eyes doing their perfectly natural and healthy daily cleansing ritual.

-However, if you’re accumulating a lot of crust specifically in one eye, if you notice that your eye crust is a strange color, or if you have symptoms of itching or redness, there may be another health condition at play.
+However, if you’re accumulating a lot of crust specifically in one eye, if you notice that your eye crust is a strange color, or if you have symptoms of itching or redness, another health condition may be at play.

-Your eyes are a highly complex and sensitive organ, so if you’re concerned about their health, speak with a doctor right away.
+Your eyes are highly complex and sensitive, so if you’re concerned about your eye health, speak with a doctor immediately.